toukoum/DEFAI/README.md

 <h1 align="center">
-  Hackathon ETHOXFORD
+  Hackathon ETHOXFORD 2025
 </h1>

 # Requisites ⚙️

 To use the web interface, these requisites must be met:

+1. Node.js (18+) and npm is required.
+[Download](https://nodejs.org/en/download)

+[OPTIONAL] if you want to run the model locally, otherwise you'll need an OPENAI API key:

-1. Download [Ollama](https://ollama.com/download) and have it running.
+2. Download [Ollama](https://ollama.com/download) and have it running.
 Or run it in a Docker container.
 Check the [docs](https://github.com/ollama/ollama) for instructions.
-2. Node.js (18+) and npm is required.
-[Download](https://nodejs.org/en/download)

 ## Quick start 🚀

 **1. Clone the repository to a directory on your pc via command prompt:**